Carrote-s/MedVCTP/README.md

 * Run_MedVCTP.py for MedVCTP
 * Run_Ablation.py for Ablation study
 * MedVCTP.py or MedVCTP.ipynb for all main code, doesn't include medgemma configurations and computations

+** Voxel51 SLAKE dataset **
+* We additionally run our pipeline on VQA - RAD, which doesn't provide any bounding boxes.
+Because kaggle's version is the only version that has seperate image IDs to index images easier, we download it into a google drive, and mount google drive onto jupyter notebook using an API.
+* We load all images directly into the notebook for usage, and generate and properly index a caption for every single unique image for the close ended questions which is 294 out of 315 images.
+The specific prompting details and how we configured and used MedGemma for VQARAD is located in VQARAD.ipynb.